Tracy Letts: Television

-Early in his acting career, in the 1990s through the mid 2000s, Letts acted in TV shows including Prison Break, The District, Strong Medicine, Profiler, Judging Amy, The Drew Carey Show, Seinfeld, Early Edition, and Home Improvement.
+Early in his acting career, in the 1990s through the mid-2000s, Letts acted in TV shows including Prison Break, The District, Strong Medicine, Profiler, Judging Amy, The Drew Carey Show, Seinfeld, Early Edition, and Home Improvement.
 In 2013–14, he joined the cast of Showtime's Homeland as US Senator Andrew Lockhart.
 He was nominated with the rest of the cast for the Screen Actors Guild Award for Best Ensemble.

 In 2016, Letts joined HBO's marital comedy–drama Divorce.
 In 2018, Letts was cast in the second season of USA Network's anthology crime drama series The Sinner, opposite Bill Pullman and Carrie Coon.
-He played Jack McKinney in HBO's 2022 series Winning Time: The Rise of the Lakers Dynasty.
+He played Jack McKinney in HBO's 2022-2023 series Winning Time: The Rise of the Lakers Dynasty.
+In 2024, he received a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his work on that series.

 Film

 Letts starred in Adam McKay's 2015 ensemble piece The Big Short, 2016's Wiener-Dog, Christine, and Elvis & Nixon, and James Schamus's film adaptation of the Philip Roth novel Indignation, as well as the true-story crime thriller adaptation Imperium.
 Letts appeared in the 2017 films The Lovers, The Post, and Lady Bird.

 In 2019, Letts portrayed Henry Ford II in James Mangold's sports drama film Ford v Ferrari, and played Mr. Dashwood in Little Women, a film adaptation of Louisa May Alcott's novel of the same name.

 Letts has written screenplays for three feature films based on his plays: Bug (directed by William Friedkin), Killer Joe (also directed by Friedkin); and August: Osage County (directed by John Wells).
 He also wrote the screenplay for the 2021 Netflix feature film The Woman in the Window, starring Amy Adams, based on the eponymous psychological thriller by A. J. Finn.